-Free best practice visits are arranged regularly for community and corporate groups from across Northern Ireland.
-Creggan Country Park is a working best practice example of green infrastructure in action.
-During the best practice visits, our Environmental Officer presents a slide show on the history of Creggan Country Park, outlines activities, future plans and funders.
-Other topics include Renewable Energy, Environmental Education and Biodiversity followed by a tour of the facilities.
+Free tours are on offer for community and corporate groups from across Northern Ireland.
+Creggan Country Park is a successful working example of green infrastructure in action.
+During the tour, our Environmental Officer presents a slide show on the history of Creggan Country Park, outlines activities, future plans and funders.
+Other topics include renewable energy, environmental education and biodiversity, followed by a tour of the facilities.

-By providing an outdoor pursuits, education facility and green space we contribute to improving the physical and mental health and wellbeing of the community.
+By providing an outdoor pursuits, education facility and green & blue space, we contribute to improving the physical and mental health and wellbeing of the community.
 We boost the local economy through tourism and job creation and support our young people and their personal development through recreation, volunteering and work experience.